Orbital pseudotumor (Nonspecific orbital inflammation, idiopathic orbital inflammation, orbital inflammatory syndrome)

 • Nonspecific orbital inflammation (NSOI)

 The condition can be mild or severe.
-It mainly occurs in young women.
-But it can affect anyone at any age.
+It mainly occurs in young women, but it can affect anyone at any age.

 Mild orbital pseudotumors may resolve on their own.
 Other cases may require corticosteroid therapy, radiation or surgery.